alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-christians-are-better-than-muslims.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to prefer non-Muslims to Muslims, either in terms of how they deal with others or in anything else."
+summary: "It is not permissible to prefer non-Muslims to Muslims, either in terms of how they deal with others or in anything else."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz